digiur/GDCICD/README.md

           butler_api_key: ${{ secrets.ITCHIO_API_KEY }}
 ```

-### 1. Define an HTML5 export preset named "web" in your project
+### 1. Define an HTML5 export preset named 'web' in your project

 - In the editor go to **project > export**
-- Create a new HTML5 export named "web"
+- Create a new HTML5 export named 'web'
 - More info [here](https://docs.godotengine.org/en/latest/tutorials/export/exporting_for_web.html)

 ### 2. Add a file `.github/workflows/gdcicd.yml` to your github repo and put the above snippit into it